Here’s more than 500 CSS loading animations from Temani Afif. 🤯

 I’m with Rebecca; who doesn’t love a good desk?
 Here’s the desk of Kojima-san back in the 90s. (via shmuplations)

 I’m working on a little something that will make building Micro.blog compatible themes a little easier.
-Instead of having to manually copy required <head>
+Instead of having to manually copy required <head> elements into their themes, third-party developers will be able to just include a partial.
+Curious people can follow this pull request.

 Does it make me nervous?
 Do I feel my territory encroached upon?
 Not yet, probably because I’ve reached a fairly advanced age.
 But I will tell you that this subject always makes me think of that most prescient novel, Colossus, by D. F. Jones.
 In it, the world-spanning computer does become sentient and tells its creator, Forbin, that in time, humanity will come to love and respect it. … Forbin cries, "Never!"
 But the narrator has the last word, and a single word is all it takes: